Fred Rogers: Early life

-Rogers was born in 1928, at 705 Main Street in Latrobe, Pennsylvania.
+Fred Rogers was born in 1928, at 705 Main Street in Latrobe, Pennsylvania.
 His father, James Hillis Rogers, was "a very successful businessman" who was president of the McFeely Brick Company, one of Latrobe's most prominent businesses and founded in 1900.
 His mother, Nancy (née McFeely), knitted sweaters for American soldiers from western Pennsylvania who were fighting in Europe and regularly volunteered at the Latrobe Hospital.
 Initially dreaming of becoming a doctor, she settled for a life of hospital volunteer work.
 Her father, Fred Brooks McFeely, after whom Rogers was named, was an entrepreneur.

 Rogers grew up in a large three-story brick house at 737 Weldon Street in Latrobe.
 He had a sister, Elaine, whom the Rogerses adopted when he was eleven years old.
-Rogers spent much of his childhood alone, playing with puppets, and spent time with his grandfather.
+Rogers spent much of his childhood alone, playing with puppets, and spending time with his grandfather.
 He began playing the piano when he was five.

 Rogers had a difficult childhood.
 Shy, introverted, and overweight, he was frequently homebound after suffering bouts of asthma.
 He was bullied as a child for his weight and called "Fat Freddy".
 According to Morgan Neville, director of the 2018 documentary Won't You Be My Neighbor?, Rogers had a "lonely childhood ...
 I think he made friends with himself as much as he could.
 He had a ventriloquist dummy, he had [stuffed] animals, and he would create his own worlds in his childhood bedroom".